Instamrkt/slate/source/includes/_general_overview.md

 The designed user flow is as follows:

 1. User logs in through the website / app with the signup credentials he provided (username + password + (optionally) a 2fa token) or with an externally-provided token (Facebook login).
 This is performed through the REST API.
-The call sets and returns cookies for user id ("im_user") and a session key ("user_session_key") necessary to connect to the Websocket API Server.
+The call sets cookies for user id ("im_user") and a session key ("user_session_key") necessary to connect to the Websocket API Server.
+It also includes them as fields in the response to the REST request as "id" and "user_session_key" respectively.
 If it is an admin login the call returns "admin_session_key".
 2. User gets to the game screen / page and using the obtained session key <a href="#connecting"> connects</a> to the Websocket API.
 3. User is now connected to the API and can subscribe to games to receive push updates about them and place predictions.